Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Introduction

-\textbf{Our Contribution.} We propose \ours{} (\oursacro{}) a new simple, flexible and sound approach for fast and high quality uncertainty predictions. \textbf{(Simple)} \oursacro{} only adds a single normalizing flow density to the last predictor layer and does not need OOD data for training. \textbf{(Flexible)} \oursacro{} can estimates predictive uncertainty for \emph{any} tasks described by the general group of exponential family distributions.
-Notably, this encompasses very common tasks such as classification, regression and count prediction which can be described with Categorical, Normal and Poisson distributions, respectively. \textbf{(Sound)} \oursacro{} is based on a new unified exponential family framework which performs an input-dependent Bayesian update.
+\textbf{Our contribution.} We propose \ours{} (\oursacro{}) as a new approach parametrizing conjugate prior distributions for versatile uncertainty estimation. \oursacro{}{} is motivated from both the theoretical and practical perspective. \textbf{(1)} \oursacro{} can estimate predictive uncertainty for \emph{any} task described by the general group of exponential family distributions contrary to existing approaches from this family of models.
+Notably, this encompasses very common tasks such as classification, regression and count prediction which can be described with Categorical, Normal and Poisson distributions, respectively. \textbf{(2)} In theory, \oursacro{} is based on a \emph{new unified exponential family framework} which performs an input-dependent Bayesian update.
 For every input, it predicts the parameters of the posterior over the target exponential family distribution.
-We show that this Bayesian update is guaranteed to predict high uncertainty far from training data. \textbf{(Fast)} \oursacro{} provides fast uncertainty estimation in a single forward pass with a single normalizing flow. \textbf{(High Quality)} Our extensive experiments showcase the high performances of \oursacro{} for various criteria (accuracy, calibration, OOD and shift detection) and tasks (classification, regression and count prediction).
-We illustrate the accurate aleatoric and predictive uncertainty predictions of \oursacro{} on two toy examples for classification and regression in Fig.~\ref{fig:toy-example-uncertainty}. \emph{None of the related works} have similar properties.
+We show that this Bayesian update is \emph{guaranteed} to predict high uncertainty far from training data. \textbf{(3)} In practice, \oursacro{} requires \emph{no OOD data for training}, only adds \emph{a single normalizing flow} density to the last predictor layer and provides fast uncertainty estimation in a \emph{single forward pass}.
+Our extensive experiments showcase the high performances of \oursacro{} for various criteria (accuracy, calibration, OOD and shift detection) and tasks (classification, regression and count prediction).
+We illustrate the accurate aleatoric and predictive uncertainty predictions of \oursacro{} on two toy examples for classification and regression in Fig.~\ref{fig:toy-example-uncertainty}. \emph{None of the conjugate prior related works} have similar theoretical and practical properties.